skybet/skybet.github.io/_posts/2015-11-26-is-client-side-rendering-ready-for-the-big-time.md

 Depending on how long you have been using the web, you may remember a time when all functionality was handled by servers.
 You loaded a page, decided what you were going to do next, clicked (this was several years before smart phones so no tapping... yet) and waited while the server processed your choice.
 After the server had built the next representation of the state of your session and sent it back down the wire to be rendered by Internet Explorer - your flavour may vary, but I first used [IE 3][web timeline] - you then repeated the whole process until you got bored (or your housemate tried to use the dial-up too and dropped your connection).

 Circa the year 1999 Microsoft introduced an ActiveX component in IE 5 which lay the foundations for what we typically refer to as [AJAX][ajax].
-After a few years incubation, greater adoption by browser vendors and some high-profile launches from Google (gmail and maps were among the first to deliver cross-browser experiences using XMLHttpRequest), rich interactive experiences were appearing everywhere and Web 2.0 was born.
+After a few years incubation, greater adoption by browser vendors and some high-profile launches from Google (Gmail and Maps were among the first to deliver cross-browser experiences using XMLHttpRequest), rich interactive experiences were appearing everywhere and Web 2.0 was born.
 However, there was a problem - search engines didn't execute JavaScript, which was, and remains, the de facto tool in browsers to facilitate server requests from within a page.
 Any content that appeared on a page as a result of `XMLHttpRequest` usage was invisible to their bots and left out of the index.

 In 2009, Google recognised the rising trend for web applications being built using AJAX and client-side rendering and announced their [AJAX Crawling Scheme][ajax crawling scheme].
 In a nutshell, this scheme provided a way for developers to tell Google where to find a HTML snapshot which mirrored the client-side state seen by a user.

 ## The end of Google's AJAX Crawling Scheme

 About a month ago (October 2015) Google announced the [end of support for the AJAX Crawling Scheme][deprecation].
-The rationale for this deprecation being that their crawling bot has become sophisticated enough to render a page and execute any linked/inline JavaScript, enough that there is no longer a need to provide a html snapshot at some pre-arranged meeting place.
+The rationale for this deprecation being that their crawling bot has become sophisticated enough to render a page and execute any linked/inline JavaScript, enough that there is no longer a need to provide a HTML snapshot at some pre-arranged meeting place.

 That's the theory at least, but we had an inkling that while JavaScript would be executed, the bots would still only see content contained either in the HTML itself or the parsed JavaScript.
 Or, to be more clear, if your site was AJAX powered and called in content from APIs, you're still invisible.